JacobCWBillings/PublicSphereTech/README.md

 The most natural way of accomplishing this goal is to translate proposals into a data object that both humans and LLM's can understand, i.e., into graph database.
 The technical term for leveraging external graph databases to constrain LLM generative ouputs is "Neuro-Symbolic Artificial Intelligence" (NSAI).

 NSAI leverages external Knowledge Bases (KB) and Knowledge Graphs (KG) to fine-tune generative responses.
-With NSAI, proposers would be asked to (use an LLM to) restructure their proposal into a knowledge graph, as in: "Work plan e1 meets review criteria R1.
+With NSAI, proposers would be asked to (use an LLM to) restructure their proposal into a knowledge graph, as in:
+"Work plan e1 meets review criteria R1.
 Deliverables e1.1, e1.2, and e1.3 are parts of work plan e1.
-Deliverable e1, has challenges C1.
-Challenge C1 is addressed by methods x1.1, x1.2, x1.3." etc.
+Deliverable e1.1, has challenges C1.
+Challenge C1 is addressed by methods m1.1, m1.2, m1.3." etc.
 Immediately, reviewers, and AI, would have a more structured way of consuming proposals.
-Additionally, challenges observed by reviewers (w/wo AI assistance) may be added to the graph, as in: "Method x1.1 faces the unmet challenge C2."
+Additionally, challenges observed by reviewers (w/wo AI assistance) may be added to the graph, as in: "Method m1.1 faces the unmet challenge C2."
 Given an iterative review process, the KB could be reviewed until all challenges and review criteria are satisfactorily resolved.

 #### Part 2.1: Translate proposal text into KG
-##### &nbsp; &nbsp; Step 2.1.1: Test off-the-shelf techniques for text-to-KG translation from Neo4j (Project NaLLM), assessing feature and limitations
+##### &nbsp; &nbsp; Step 2.1.1: Test Neo4j's off-the-shelf techniques for text-to-KG translation (Project NaLLM), assessing feature and limitations
-##### &nbsp; &nbsp; Step 2.1.2: Evaluate performance using a Text2KGBenchmark (https://github.com/cenguix/Text2KGBench)
+##### &nbsp; &nbsp; Step 2.1.2: Evaluate translation performance using a Text-to-KG benchmarking tool (https://github.com/cenguix/Text2KGBench)
 ##### &nbsp; &nbsp; Step 2.1.3: Dig into NaLLM source code to improve, as needed.
 ##### &nbsp; &nbsp; Step 2.1.4: Develop front-end to support manual editing of KG, if needed.

 #### Part 2.2: Translate KG into long-form proposal
 ##### &nbsp; &nbsp; Step 2.2.1: Explore vanilla KG-to-text procedure using prompt engineering (as suggested by https://arxiv.org/abs/2307.07312)
 ##### &nbsp; &nbsp; Step 2.2.2: Explore off-the-shelf KG-to-report methods from Neo4j (Project NaLLM)
-##### &nbsp; &nbsp; Step 2.2.3: Evaluate the performance of KG-to-text procedures using the the Data-to-Text-Evaluation-Metric (https://github.com/wenhuchen/Data-to-text-Evaluation-Metric/)
+##### &nbsp; &nbsp; Step 2.2.3: Evaluate the performance of KG-to-text translation using the the Data-to-Text-Evaluation-Metric (https://github.com/wenhuchen/Data-to-text-Evaluation-Metric/)
 ##### &nbsp; &nbsp; Step 2.2.4: Develop front-end to support manual editing of generated text, where needed.

 #### Part 2.3: NSAI-enabled proposal review
-##### &nbsp; &nbsp; Step 2.3.1:
+##### &nbsp; &nbsp; Step 2.3.1: Leverage pre-existing AI-enabled graph query tools (esp.
+NatLangKG, and Project NaLLM) to facilitate the use of natural language to interrogate the content of KGs.

 #### Part 2.4: Integrate generated KG's with OriginTrail+SingularityNET backend
 ##### &nbsp; &nbsp; Step 2.4.1: Provide user-oriented methods to publish KGs from part 2.1 as knowledge assets.
 ##### &nbsp; &nbsp; Step 2.4.2: Provide user-oriented methods to publish reviews from part 2.3 as linked knowledge assets.
 ##### &nbsp; &nbsp; Step 2.4.3: Provide user-oriented methods to convert linked knowledge assets into formatted long-form proposals, as in part 2.2.
-##### &nbsp; &nbsp; Step 2.4.3: Publish user-oriented mathods to SingularityNET marketplace.
+##### &nbsp; &nbsp; Step 2.4.3: Publish user-oriented methods as an api and as a webapp via the SingularityNET marketplace.

 #### Impact:
+Milestone 2 developes NSAI into a sustainable business that facilitates the laborous process of proposal authorship and review.
+From a technical standpoint, milestone 2 developes our capacity to flexibly detail KG from unstructured text and from natural language inputs.
+Moreover, we develop further capacities to work with KG, translating KG into reformatted text.
+These technical capacities are important to develop as, in the long term, the global political economy is, itself, a highly detailed, interconnected, and mutable network.

 ### Milestone 3: Publicity and Engagement: Visually Analysis of Large-Scale Social Networks (months 6-7)
 Milestone 3 aims to drive public-interest and engagement with PST.